 Just as with Android versus iOS today, Apple dominated hardware sales while its proprietary software remained in the minority.

-Alongside the Power Computing deal, Apple also reached an agreement with Radius, allowing that company to produce Macintosh-compatible computers.
+Alongside the Power Computing deal that went down on this day in 1994, Apple also reached an agreement with Radius, allowing that company to produce Mac clones as well.

-Mac clones: Not such a good deal after all
+Mac clones: Not such a good deal for Apple after all

-The “clone Mac” era turned out to be a disaster for Apple.
+The “clone Mac” era that followed these software licensing deals turned out to be a disaster for Apple.
 Rather than spurring Mac sales, it just meant cheaper “Macs.”
-Apple took a massive hit in the amount it earned per unit.
+As a result, Apple took a massive hit in the amount it earned per unit.

 In the end, Apple settled the deal by buying Power Computing’s Mac business for $100 million.
-That brought an end to the Macintosh clone era and cleared the way for the return of Steve Jobs to reverse Apple’s fortunes.
+That brought an end to the Macintosh clone era.
+It also cleared the way for the return of Steve Jobs to reverse Apple’s fortunes.

 Do you remember the clone Mac era?
-If so, do you have fond or less-than-fond memories of the third-party Macs that arrived at the time?
+If so, do you have fond or less-than-fond memories of the third-party Macs of that time?
 Leave your thoughts and other recollections below.